 WorkloadDefinition), a encapsulation module with a parameter list.

 Hence, a components provider could be anyone who packages software components in form of Helm chart of CUE modules.
 Think about 3rd-party software distributor, DevOps team, or even your CI pipeline.

+Application entity to declare how they want to instantiate and deploy a group of certain components.
 In above example, it describes an application composed with Kubernetes stateless workload (component

 foo) and a Alibaba Cloud OSS bucket (component